 For over thirty years I followed their traces around the globe, and I suppose I will continue doing so for as long as I’m able.

-In spring 2013 Bernd Sahlmann, Jordy van der Beek and I decided to focus on the scaphopod-fauna of the Red Sea.
-In April we had a workshop in the Haus der Natur in Cismar (Germany) to discuss the material from this region in our collections.
-Henk Dekker from the Dutch Malacological Society kindly gave us access to his extensive collection of Red Sea scaphopods.
+In spring 2013 and the following years Bernd Sahlmann, Jordy van der Beek and I held workshops on several scaphopod-related subjects, such as the fauna of the Red Sea and Indonesia.
+The workshops took place in the Haus der Natur in Cismar (Germany) where we were kindly invited by Vollrath and Gyde Wiese.
+For our study on the Red Sea scaphopods Henk Dekker from the Dutch Malacological Society kindly gave us access to his extensive collection of Red Sea scaphopods.